benjaminjonard/koillection/README.md

 ## Warning

-Please backup your database, especially when updating to a new version.
+Please back up your database, especially when updating to a new version.
 I do my best to test new versions, especially when they contains data migrations but some edge cases may escape my vigilance.

-Please backup your database.
+Please do back up your database.

 ## Requirements